Business Information Systems (Professional)

 |Duration||3 years full-time|

 This major focuses on the business side of information technology.
-You will learn how business information systems are selected, managed and applied to business problems, and gain a broad understanding of business systems analysis and design, business software tools, information security, project management, business-related information systems management and knowledge.
+You will learn how business information systems are selected, managed and applied, and gain a broad understanding of business systems analysis and design, software tools, information security, project management and business-related information systems management.